Connecting to a Remote Server Over SSH on Windows

-If using Windows 10, install any pending updates to ensure you are running the latest version of Windows.
+If using Windows 10 or Windows 11, install any pending updates to ensure you are running the latest version of Windows before you enable SSH.

 Open the Terminal

 On your local Windows computer, open the terminal application you wish to use.
 The terminal allows you to access your operating system’s shell environment and run programs through the command line, such as the SSH command.

-- Command Prompt (or PowerShell) - Windows 10 or 11: This is the easiest method for most people using a Windows 10 computer.
+- Command Prompt (or PowerShell) - Windows 10 or 11: This is the easiest method for most people using Windows 10 or later.

-- Windows Subsystem for Linux - Windows 10: This requires quite a few more installation and configuration steps, but may be a better option for those who prefer working within a Linux command-line.
+- Windows Subsystem for Linux - Windows 10 or 11: This requires quite a few more installation and configuration steps, but may be a better option for those who prefer working within a Linux command-line.

 - PuTTY - Windows 8, 7, Vista, and XP: For earlier versions of Windows, you need to use PuTTY or any other third-party terminal emulator.

 There are two terminals on Windows 10 and 11, the Command Prompt (also called CMD) and PowerShell.
 To connect to a server using SSH on Windows 10 within one of these tools, the OpenSSH client needs to be installed.
 OpenSSH is a Windows SSH client and available on newer versions of Windows 10 (April 2018 update and later), though it may need to be manually enabled.